 owever, Tuesday will see the end of the weather system bringing heavy rain to the province, according to Environment Canada meteorologist Kenneth Chan.

-On Thursday, perhaps, we’ll have another weather system coming, he said.
+On Thursday, perhaps, we’ll have another weather system coming,

 But this one should be much weaker and also just mostly to the Pacific Northwest, Washington state.
 So we won’t be affected by that as much.